szweibel/Javascripting-Graduate-Student/document/javascript.md

 Here we are calling the `add` function and storing the result of the function (the return value) in the variable `result`.
 We can then use the variable to perform whatever action we want.

-__Note:__ Make sure you are passing in the correct number of parameters when calling a function (at least for functions you have created yourself.
+__Note:__ Make sure you are passing in the correct number of arguments when calling a function (at least for functions you have created yourself.
 Built-in functions inherent to JavaScript can behave a little differently, but don't worry about that right now).
-If you call the function with too few parameters or too many parameters, your function will likely either behave in unexpected ways or throw an error.
+If you call the function with too few arguments or too many, your function will likely either behave in unexpected ways or throw an error.

-It is worth pointing out that you can also call a function with no parameters and also without an explicit `return` statement.
+It is worth pointing out that you can also call a function with no arguments and also without an explicit `return` statement.
 For example, we can create a function called `alertHello` that will simply alert "Hello!" to the user.

 ```JavaScript
 function alertHello() {